Raúl Iturriaga: Criminal prosecution

 In 1989, before the transition to democracy, Iturriaga was elevated to the highest grade of general in the Chilean Armed Forces, with his base in Iquique.
 He officially retired in 1991 as general.
 The same year, he was interrogated by Minister Adolfo Bañados concerning the DINA's role in the assassination of Orlando Letelier, Salvador Allende's former minister, in Washington, D.C.

-In 1995, Iturriaga was also sentenced to 18 years' imprisonment in Italy for the 1975 failed assassination attempt against Christian Democrat Bernardo Leighton in Rome, in part because of the testimony supplied by Michael Townley.
+In 1995, Iturriaga was also condemned to 18 years' imprisonment by the Italian Judiciary in absentia in the case about the 1975 failed assassination attempt against Christian Democrat Bernardo Leighton in Rome, which occurred on 6 October 1975, when Leighton was shot along with his wife by Italian neo-fascists in association with Stefano delle Chiaie outside the apartment building where he lived.
+The conviction occurred in part because of the testimony supplied by Michael Townley questioned by Iturriaga accusing him of not being "supported by concrete evidence" and that Townley is the only one who mentions him, as well as the fact that before the attack he did not know the people with whom he is accused of illicitly associating with the DINA, emphasizing the circumstances of his collaboration with the authorities and that the testimony was obtained in a context where he had already been convicted.

+Iturriaga affirms that he never held the position of head of the DINA's Foreign Department, as has been attributed to him.
+In his defense, he emphasizes that he was the head of the "Purén" Analysis Unit and that he had no authority over the operations with which he is charged.
+In addition, he was not adequately notified of the judicial proceedings against him in Italy, so he could not have had a judicial defense.
+He is also accused in Chile in the judicial process regarding the assassination of General Carlos Prats. and his wife in Buenos Aires, an event also related to Townley and in which Iturriaga denies responsibility, holding the US agency, CIA, exclusively responsible, and affirming that he was not involved on DINA since he was studying economy in the University of Chile at the time.
+Iturriaga was also requested by the then Spanish magistrate, Baltasar Garzón as he was accused to have played a prominent role in the assassination of Spanish-Chilean United Nations diplomat Carmelo Soria as well.

 In 2002, he was indicted for the "disappearance" of Víctor Olea in September 1974.

 The following year he was indicted by magistrate Alejandro Solís, along with his former chief Manuel Contreras and General Pedro Espinoza, for the assassination of General Carlos Prats and his wife in Buenos Aires on 30 September 1974.
 He is also claimed by the Spanish magistrate Baltasar Garzón.
 The Prats case, part of Operation Condor, opened up in Chile following an extradition request made by the Argentine magistrate María Servini de Cubría.